‘Sports Illustrated’ Model Haley Kalil Shows Off Ample Cleavage & Deep Golden Tan

 Haley’s fine form was prominently displayed for the cameras in a chest-baring, plunging neckline dress in a scarlet color, which she wore to attend a party hosted by Its On AT&T. The company is promoting its new channel called AT&T TV.

 The organization thanked the model for attending the event.
-She responded with her own remarks of gratitude, telling the business they knew how to throw a wonderful party, noting that she had an “incredible” time.
+She responded with her own remarks of gratitude, telling the business they knew how to throw a wonderful party and noting that she had an “incredible” time.

 In the image, Haley is seen smiling brightly.
 She is wearing an off-the-shoulder red dress with small sleeves that drape elegantly past her shoulders.

-The dress sported a boned bodice which lent a push-up effect to the top of the model’s fashion choice.
+The dress featured a boned bodice which lent a pushup effect to the top of the model’s fashion choice.
 An interesting detail of the garment was its scooped neckline, which ended with two pointed ends that were directly in line with the small sleeves.

-The bodice fell into a drop waist which was fashioned elegantly to one side in a high slit which ended at the top of the model’s thigh.
+The bodice fell into a drop waist that was fashioned elegantly to one side in a high slit and ended at the top of the model’s thigh.

 Haley’s makeup and hair fashion enhanced the overall look of the striking dress.